LLNL/DD-NM-ROM/README.md

   * --intr_only         Only train autoencoders for interior states
   * --intf_only         Only train autoencoders for interface states
   * --act_type          Activation type.
 Only Sigmoid and Swish are implemented
-- After train_rom.sh finishes, run the jupyter noteboo driver_NMROM.ipynb.
+- After train_rom.sh finishes, run the jupyter notebook driver_NMROM.ipynb.